prashant-kikani/prashant-kikani.github.io/_posts/2021-8-7-multiverse.markdown

 > Quantum mechanics is a "lazy evaluation" physics engine that renders reality only when observed.
 The engineering question for the simulation is: How hard is it to efficiently render reality that fools humans by still appearing to be globally consistent with the laws of physics. -Lex Fridman

-It seems a little far-fetched & counter intuitive.
+It seems a little far-fetched & counterintuitive.
 But, this is also a possibility.

 <br/>